internetitem/simpleweb/README.md

  * Simple routing using a simple syntax
  * Controllers are just regular objects with methods that can take a number of different types of arguments
- * Routes direct requests to the controller and handler method
+ * Routes direct requests to the controller and controller method

 ## Future Ideas ##